amitrc17/MetawearServer/README.md

 The shareable url should be visible in the terminal next to the `forwarding` text on the terminal output.
 It should look something like `https://5dbcb8e6.ngrok.io`.
 That is your shareable url.

+Finally, connect the pi to a screen and keyboard and login to it.
+Once in, cd into the folder `pymetawear/examples` and open `accelerometer.py` in it look for the variable `server_url`, change it to whatever you get from ngrok.
+This would also be a good time to configure the wi-fi credentials.

+After doing this, restart the pi and look out on the console wherever the server is running for messages indicating the number of samples received.
+The server console will also indicate when the pi loses connection to the metawear.
+There is a wait of 20 seconds for each connection attempt, it may take 1-2 connection attempts to start the initial connection.